 Quality of Hair Extensions

 High-quality human hair extensions, especially those labeled as Remy or Virgin hair, tend to hold color better than lower-quality extensions.
-The condition of the hair cuticle and its ability to retain color impacts the longevity of the dye.
+The condition of the hair cuticle and its ability to retain color impacts the hair dye for extensions longevity.

 Application Technique